One of the Boys (1989 TV series): Cast and characters

-The sitcom One of the Boys follows Maria Conchita Navarro (María Conchita Alonso), a Venezuelan immigrant to the United States pursuing the American Dream by leaving her job as a waitress and becoming a bookkeeper at the Lukowski Construction Company in the New York City borough of Queens.
+The sitcom One of the Boys follows Maria Conchita Navarro (María Conchita Alonso), a Venezuelan immigrant to the United States pursuing the American Dream by leaving her job as a waitress and becoming a bookkeeper at the Lukowski Construction Company, located in the New York City borough of Queens.
 The actress and character are similar in name, personality, and country of origin.
 David Walstad of The Philadelphia Inquirer described Navarro as Alonso's alter ego, The Miami Heralds Juan Carlos Coto deemed her autobiographical, and Alonso said "the character is just like" her.
 In contrast to the stereotypical portrayal of Latin Americans as poor and uneducated, Navarro is a clever woman with class who speaks English.
 She is from a well-off family but wants to achieve her goals without their assistance, which is exemplified in her opinionated nature and motorcycle riding.
 According to Alonso, Navarro is a "full of life, tomboyish, yet feminine" woman.
 Amy Aquino plays her best friend Bernice DeSalvo, (Note: Sources differ regarding the surname of Aquino's character.
-Brooks & Marsh (1999) and Leszczak (2016) list it as "DeSalvo" while Polson (1989) gives "DiSalvo".) a waitress the actress considered a wisecracker who "has trouble getting dates".
+Brooks & Marsh (2007) and Leszczak (2016) list it as "DeSalvo" while Polson (1989) gives "DiSalvo".) a waitress the actress considered a wisecracker who "has trouble getting dates".

 Navarro's love interest is Mike Lukowski (Robert Clohessy), the small business owner of the Lukowski Construction Company and recently widowed father of three boys: 20-year-old Luke Lukowski (Michael DeLuise), 18-year-old Steve Lukowski (Billy Morrissette), and 13-year-old Nick Lukowski (Justin Whalin).
 Luke works on the company's job sites with foreman Ernie (Dan Hedaya) while Steve and Nick attend school.
 Mike and Maria's relationship quickly becomes romantic and they wed in the fifth episode.